 - The pump, unlike other remedies, doesn’t require an operation.
 External treatments limit the possibility of infection and there is no healing time when using a pump for lymphedema problems.

 - The Compression Pump has met all the standards necessary to be a viable treatment for people who suffer from Lymphedema.
-Many clinical trials and studies have been produced that demonstrate the utility of the Compression Pump for the user.
+Numerous trials and studies confirm the Compression Pump’s effectiveness and usefulness for users.

 - The treatment creates no external or internal pain that some treatments like operations might.
 The patient – if at home – can set the compression pump for the prescribed amount of time and pressure and read a book or just relax and let the pump do its work.